Compare online bank accounts

 - Linked account.
 Most online savings accounts require you to link a transaction account to your savings account.
 In some cases, this transaction account has to be with the same bank, so you’ll need to be sure that it has all the features you need to manage your everyday banking.

 - 24/7 access.
 Most online savings accounts allow you to deposit and withdraw funds at any time.
 Make sure you can access your money whenever you need before choosing an account.

 You may also be interested in

 The rise of Internet and mobile banking has seen the emergence of a new type of financial institution: online-only banks.
 As the name suggests, these banks don’t operate any physical branches and offer their products and banking services completely online.
-Well-known online-only banks in Australia include ING Direct, ME and RaboDirect.
+Well-known online-only banks in Australia include ING, ME and Rabobank.